Tax deadlines for your business - Self Assessment, Corporation Tax, VAT, PAYE, NICs

 Payment deadlines for taxable profits of more than £1.5 million.
 You will normally have to pay your Corporation Tax in four instalments if your total taxable profits exceed £1.5 million.
 You should contact HM Revenue and Customs for more information.

 Filing your Company Tax Return.
 You must file your Company Tax Return within 12 months of the end of your company’s accounting period.
 This is known as the ‘statutory filing date’.
 It is therefore important to understand that you will be required to pay your Corporation Tax before you file your return – unlike Self Assessment, where payment is normally due on the same date as the filing deadline.

 Filing your VAT return online.
-If you file online, you normally have an extra seven days after the regular due date to send in your return and pay your VAT.
-So, the deadline will normally be one month and seven days after the end of your VAT accounting period.
+The deadline for online filing will normally be one month and seven days after the end of your VAT accounting period.
 There are numerous exceptions to this; for example, firms using the VAT Annual Accounting Scheme do not qualify for the seven day extension.

 Paying your VAT bill.
 You will normally be required to pay your VAT bill on the same day it is due.
 Remember that you must pay using an electronic method if you file online.

 If you use the VAT Annual Accounting Scheme.
-Firms that use the VAT Annual Accounting Scheme file just one return a year, and pay their bill in instalments.
+Firms that use the VAT Annual Accounting Scheme file just one return a year, two months after the end of their accounting period, and pay their bill in instalments.